BahtiBJ/HotelTest/README.md

 You can implement your own interface from the data module to receive data.
 To work with the network, the network module is used.
 To work with databases, the database module is used.

 # Stack
-Language: Kotlin. \n
+Language: Kotlin. \
-Network: Retrofit, OkHttp. \n
+Network: Retrofit, OkHttp. \
-Database: Room. \n
+Database: Room. \
-DI: Koin. \n
+DI: Koin. \
 UI: Adapter Delegate,FlexBoxLayout,Picasso.

 # Capabilities